Warning: Excessive Schmoopiness

 "Yeah, I." Jeff stuffs hands into his pockets and starts toeing patterns in the carpet with his shoe.
 "What about you?"

 Studying the pink box in her hand, she turns it over this way and that.
-"I know we've always avoided the conversation for obvious reasons but I think," she finally looks at him, "I know I would love it."
+"I know we've always avoided the conversation for obvious reasons but I think."
+She finally looks at him and there's a certainty in her expression now.
+"I know I would love it."

 Looking down at the box in her hands, the enormity of the moment and everything it entails has her smile waning quickly.
 She watches him again, all bitten lip and crumpled brow, eyes wide with alarm, and Jeff nods encouragingly in the silence.

-A couple of minutes later Annie opens the bathroom door and Jeff wanders inside, gaze dashing to the plastic stick on the sink vanity.
-"So, what now?"
+A couple of minutes later Annie opens the bathroom door and Jeff wanders inside, his gaze immediately falling to the plastic stick resting on the sink vanity.

 "Ugh.
 That long?"